freenas/freenas-docs/userguide/tn_initial.rst

 **11) Create volume backup:** used to backup the %brand% configuration and ZFS layout, and, optionally, the data, to a remote system over an encrypted connection.
 The only requirement for the remote system is that it has sufficient space to hold the backup and it is running an SSH server on port 22.
 The remote system does not have to be formatted with ZFS as the backup will be saved as a binary file.
-When this option is selected, it will prompt for the hostname or IP address of the remote system, the name of a user account on the remote system, the password for that user account, the full path to a directory on the remote system to save the backup, whether or not to also backup all of the data, whether or not to compress the data, and a confirmation to save the values, where *y* will start the backup, *n* will repeat the configuration, and *q* will quit the backup wizard.
-If you leave the password empty, key-based authentication will be used instead.
-This requires that the public key of the *root* user is stored in :file:`~root/.ssh/authorized_keys` on the remote system and that key should **not** be protected by a passphrase.
-Refer to :ref:`Rsync over SSH Mode` for instructions on how to generate a key pair.
+When this option is selected, it will prompt for the hostname or IP address of the remote system, the name of a user account on the remote system, the password for that user account, the full path to a directory on the remote system to save the backup, whether to also back up all of the data, whether to compress the data, and a confirmation to save the values, where *y* will start the backup, *n* will repeat the configuration, and *q* will quit the backup wizard.
+If the password field is left empty, key-based authentication is used instead.
+This requires that the public key of the *root* user is stored in :file:`~root/.ssh/authorized_keys` on the remote system.
+That key should **not** be protected by a passphrase.
+Refer to :ref:`Rsync over SSH Mode` for instructions on generating a key pair.

 **12) Restore volume from a backup:** if a backup has already been created using :guilabel:`11) Create volume backup` or